 Is being intersex a health risk?

 Being intersex is common enough to make up a significant minority in society, and it’s completely normal.
 Generally speaking, there are no health risks from being born intersex.

 There can sometimes be health-related issues that stem from being intersex.
 For example, somebody with female genitalia but no uterus may experience trouble with their fertility.
 Or having a uterus without a uterine or vaginal opening may cause a need for medication or surgery, as menstrual blood has no way of leaving the body.
 Intersex people may also experience dysphoria if they have been assigned a sex at birth that does not represent their body or identity later in life; sometimes puberty can express a different biological sex than expected for that person.
 Some of the health risks can be controlled with surgery and hormones – for example creating a vaginal opening for blood to leave the body during menstruation.

 Unless there is a health risk that stems from being intersex, there is no real need to go through surgery to be assigned with one biological sex.
 However, some intersex people may want to do this for their own reasons.

 Do intersex people have periods?

 As there are so many variations of what it can mean to be intersex, there is no one answer to this question.
 Mostly, it depends on the sexual and reproductive organs an individual is born with, whether they will have periods or not.

-If an intersex person is born with a functioning uterus, most likely that person will start menstruating at puberty.
+If an intersex person is born with a functioning uterus, ovaries, and a vagina, most likely that person will start menstruating at puberty.
 The experience of having a period can vary hugely from person to person, and this true for those who are intersex as well!
 Just remember there is no normal, only what is ‘normal’ for your own body.

 Somebody who has typically female organs but typically male appearance features, may also have periods.
 Similarly, somebody who presents as typically female, but has male reproductive traits may not have periods.